The automatic way to determine succession and asset transfers is costly and time-consuming.

-A probate is required if someone dies owning more than $184,500 in assets.
+In California, a probate is required if someone dies owning more than $208,850 in assets.
 This dollar amount is based on the value of the assets before deducting for any debts owing against the assets.
-If someone owns a house, it is very easy to get above that $184,500 figure and trigger the requirement for a probate.
+There is a new exemption for primary residences in California that exclude the value of the home if it is under $750,000.
+However, it is very easy to get above the $208,850 figure and trigger the requirement for a probate.
 For someone who has done no estate planning or who merely has a Will, a probate may be necessary.

 There are three primary reasons for avoiding probate.

 First, it takes too long.
-Probate rarely takes less than nine months to complete, and often more than a year.
+Probate rarely takes less than nine months to complete, and can often take longer than a year.

 Second, it is too expensive.
-Between filing fees, publication fees, and related expenses, there will be $1,500 or more in costs.
-Attorney’s fees are based on the gross value of the estate and can get very high.
+Between filing fees, publication fees, and related expenses, there will be $1,500 or more in procedural costs alone.
+Attorney’s fees are set by law, and are based on the gross value of the estate and can get very high.
 For example, if you have a $1 million estate, the attorney’s fees would currently be $23,000.
 The attorney can also charge more fees for “extraordinary services.”
 This allows the attorney to charge extra for anything unusual.

 Third, any assets passing through probate will be subject to Medi-Cal recovery.
 If the person who died spent time in a long-term care facility, it is likely that there will be a Medi-Cal recovery debt.
 Assets that pass to heirs using any method other than probate will not be subject to a Medi-Cal recovery debt.